 Car share and ride share schemes are gaining in popularity.
-Ride share vehicles connect people who have common origin or destination points to ride in the same vehicle to work via an app.
-Ride share schemes are particularly effective in large business centres.
-Public car share schemes provide on-street parked vehicles that can be hired, unlocked and used by anyone via an app for short periods.
+Ride share vehicles connect people who have common origin or destination points to ride in the same vehicle via an app.
+Ride share schemes are particularly effective in large business centres, Public car share schemes provide onstreet parked vehicles that can be hired, unlocked and used by anyone via an app for short periods.
 City of Ryde has approved 25 on-road car share bays in key locations.
 The advantage of car share is people are less likely to need to own a vehicle themselves, reducing the need for parking.
-Also, they are not likely to be used on a daily basis, encouraging people to use alternative forms of transport that are more sustainable most of the time.
+Also, they are not likely to be used on a daily basis, and it is hoped that people will be encouraged to use alternative forms of transport that are more sustainable most of the time.

-City of Ryde is pursuing the introduction of new parking systems for Macquarie Park and Eastwood, where real time information is used to provide significant benefits to both users and managers of parking infrastructure.
+City of Ryde Is pursuing the Introduction of new parking systems for Macquarie Park and Eastwood, where real time information is used to provide significant benefits to both users and managers of parking infrastructure.
 New technologies provide opportunities for dynamic parking management and integration of on-street / off-street availability.
 New parking schemes can include real-time:

-- Occupancy monitoring - Information to potential users through on road information and App-based systems - Parking pricing for selected areas to manage demand and supply - Monitoring of duration of stay for enforcement purposes.
+- Occupancy monitoring - Information to potential users through on road information and App-based systems to enable users to dynamically pay for parking - Parking pricing for selected areas to manage demand and supply - Monitoring of duration of stay for enforcement purposes.

 In the future, there is also the opportunity to implement dynamic signage which allows for the re-allocation of kerb-side space for different uses at different times of the day.
-This technology may provide benefits to parking management in 'hot spots' such as Macquarie Park and Eastwood.
+This technology may provide benefits to parking management parking management and guidance to road users in 'hot spots' such as Macquarie Park and Eastwood.
 Clearways remain an important measure to balance daily peak flows and parking provision along State roads.
 However, the implementation of such measures should be considered very carefully, as kerbside space may be better utilised for bus priority measures which provide a greater opportunity to move larger numbers of people and thereby reduce congestion on arterial roads.

 City of Ryde's Sustainable Transport Strategy 2021 - 2031 aims to help the environment by encouraging greater use of alternative transport that has a lesser impact.
-While exploring the latest technology options available, the Strategy provides practical advice on how to change travel behaviour in favour of more sustainable transport outcomes.
+While exploring the latest technology options available, the strategy provides practical advice on how to change travel behaviour in favour of more sustainable transport outcomes.